reactioncommerce/reaction-docs/developer/configuration.md

 }
 ```

-Creating `settings.json` will prevent the default `dev.settings.json` from being loaded when you use the `./reaction` command to start Reaction.
+Creating a `settings.json` will prevent the default `dev.settings.json` from being loaded when you use the `reaction` command to start Reaction.

-`./reaction` is the equivalent of `meteor --settings settings/<your-settings>.json`
+When the [`reaction-cli`](https://www.npmjs.com/package/reaction-cli) npm package is installed, `reaction` is the equivalent of `meteor --raw-logs --settings settings/<your-settings>.json`

 ### Environment variables